 Q: Did your children settle in easily?

 A: My husband and I do not have any children, but we did bring my dog from the US.
 He has adjusted very well to all the changes and loves his new home.
-The quality of life for pets in general is much better here than in the US.
+The quality of life for pets, in general, is much better here than in the US.

 Q: How would you rate the healthcare in the Netherlands?

 A: The healthcare is fantastic.
-It is against the law not to be insured if you live or work in the Netherlands and insurance companies cannot turn you down for pre-existing conditions, financial situation, etc. The actual medical aspect is different.
+It is against the law not to be insured if you live or work in the Netherlands, and insurance companies cannot turn you down for pre-existing conditions, financial situation, etc. The actual medical aspect is different.
 Your general practitioner is the gateway.
 You must see your GP and get a recommendation from him/her before you can see any specialist or go to the emergency room (unless in dire emergency situations, of course).
-This is in the effort to cut down waiting time for these services.
+This is in an effort to cut down the waiting time for these services.
 They are also not as liberal with medication as the US.
 It is preferred to give your body the chance to fight off whatever it is first.

 And finally…